kyo1988/Kyo.github.io/_posts/2021-05-09-Marketing-Plan-for-John-Lewis.md

 layout: post
 title: Marketing Plan for John Lewis
 excerpt: "This is a modified version of the report for Strategic Marketing in Bath Full Time MBA Class of 2020."
-categories: Strategic Marketing
+categories: Marketing
-tags: [Strategy Marketing Business]
+tags: [Marketing Business]
 comments: true
 ---